-indedy IFRS 9, 'Financial instruments' Governance (continued) In addition to the existing risk management framework, we have established an internal Committee to provide oversight to the IFRS 9 impairment process.
+In addition to the existing risk management framework, we have established an internal Committee to provide oversight to the IFRS 9 impairment process.
 The Committee is comprised of senior representatives from Finance, Risk Management and Economics and will be responsible for reviewing and approving key inputs and assumptions used in our expected credit loss estimates.
 It also assesses the appropriateness of the overall allowance results to be included in our financial statements. (c) Hedging IFRS 9 also incorporates new hedge accounting rules that intend to align hedge accounting with risk management practices.
 IFRS 9 does not cover guidance on macro hedge accounting as IASB is working on it as a separate project.
 IFRS 9 includes an accounting policy choice to defer the adoption of IFRS 9 hedge accounting and to continue with IAS 39 hedge accounting.
-The Group, however, has elected to adopt the new hedge accounting provisions of IFRS 9. (d) Transition impact In line with the IFRS 9 transition provisions, the Group has elected to record an adjustment to its opening 1 January 2018 retained earnings to reflect the application of the new requirements of Impairment, Classification and Measurement at the adoption date without restating comparative information.
-For classification and measurement, the combined application of the contractual cash flow characteristics and business model tests as at January 1, 2018 is expected to result in certain differences in the classification of financial assets when compared to our classification under IAS 39.
-Based on the assessment performed by the Group, these differences are not expected to have a material impact on the classification of Group's financial assets nor their carrying value.
-The existing hedging relationships will continue to qualify and be effective under the IFRS 9 hedge accounting provisions and will not have any transition impact on the Group financial statements.
+The Group, however, has elected to adopt the new hedge accounting provisions of IFRS 9. (d) Transition impact In line with the IFRS 9 transition provisions, the Group has elected to record an adjustment to its opening 1 January 2018 retained earnings to reflect the application of the new requirements of Impairment, Classification and Measurement at the adoption date without restating comparative information. elected to record an adjustment to its opening 1 January 2018 retained earnings to reflect the application of the new requirements of Impairment, Classification and Measurement

-(ae) New standards and interpretations effective after 01 January 2017 (continued)
+(ae) New standards and interpretations effective after 01 January 2018 (continued)